mcgriddles/1140px-Responsive-SASS-Grid/CONTRIBUTING.md

 ## To Do

-* Layout examples that take advantage of `@extend` classes and breakpoint mixin
+* More layout examples that take advantage of `@extend` classes and breakpoint mixin
+* Columns within columns
 * Move examples to Github pages branch